responsible disclosure

 Find a bug in brink?
 Tell us, not the internet.

-We run autonomous attackers for a living, so we take this seriously.
-If you've found a real security issue affecting brink's own infrastructure or production app, the policy below tells you how to report it and what to expect back.
+We run autonomous attackers for a living, so we take this seriously. brink is pre-launch — there's no production service or live security program yet.
+A formal disclosure and bounty program launches alongside the production product.
+Until then, if you've found a security issue affecting brink's infrastructure or code, the policy below tells you how to report it.

 1 · in scope

-• brink.security and any *.brink.security subdomain we operate
+• usebrink.com and any *.usebrink.com subdomain we operate

 • any package published under @brink/* on npm